 FAQs

-• My rate for individual therapy is $200.
-Family or dyadic sessions are $250.
+• My rate for individual therapy is $225 for a 50 minute session.
+Family, couples, or dyadic sessions are $260 for 50 minutes.
 I offer some sliding scale spots in my practice based on need.
 We will discuss fees during our initial consultation.

 • While I welcome any one to reach out in order to determine whether I might be a good fit, my practice is particularly suited for individuals looking for an LGBTQ+ knowledgeable and affirming therapist.
 While these identities may not always be what brings you into therapy, working with someone who can hold them as important lenses that deepen an understanding of the self and how one navigates the world can be an especially fulfilling experience.

-I may also be a good fit if you view therapy as not just a way to address obvious, current problems but also as a way to deepen your knowledge of yourself and seek greater fulfillment in life through unearthing unconscious material and being in intimate and intentional relationship with one another.
+I may also be a good fit if you view therapy as not just a way to address more obvious, current problems but also as a way to deepen your knowledge of yourself and seek greater fulfillment in life through unearthing unconscious material and being in intimate and intentional relationships with others.

 • My practice is currently a hybrid.
-I offer in-person sessions at my office in Berkeley, CA once a week.
-I also offer services via telehealth to anyone residing in the state of CA. In addition, some clients choose a mix of in-person and virtual.
+I offer in-person sessions at my office in Berkeley, CA twice a week.
+I also offer services via telehealth to anyone residing in the states of California, Colorado, and Florida.
+Some clients local to the Bay Area choose a mix of in-person and virtual.
 Both formats can be conducive to effective therapy.
 Location arrangements will be discussed during the intake process.

 Unfortunately, I can’t tell you how long therapy will take.
 I provide long term therapy without an expiration date.
 Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on many factors such as your comfort level, attachment style, commitment to therapy, honesty with yourself and with me, unpredictable life events and changes, and the factors that are driving you to seek therapy in the first place.